adamsanaglo/pulp_deb/docs/enghub/onboard/index.md

 ### Generate a certificate for authentication

-Access to the PMC publishing service is secured via client-side certificate associated with aa security principal Generate a certificate that will be used by this Service Principal for login.
+Access to the PMC publishing service is secured via client-side certificate associated with an AD Service Principal.
+You must generate a certificate to be used by your publishing workflow when it uses the PMC CLI.
 There are many ways to generate a certificate.

-One of the simplest is via OpenSSL:
+- We recommend using OneCert to create certificates and manage their lifecycle in KeyVault.
+- A simpler solution, useful only for certs with short lifespans, is using OpenSSL.

+#### Creating a certificate with OneCert

+OneCert handles creating client authentication certificates in KeyVault which it will automatically rotate.
+A publishing pipeline or tool would retrieve the current certificate, including the private key, from KeyVault to be used with the pmcclient CLI.

+Documentation for OneCert can be found on [eng.ms](https://eng.ms/docs/products/onecert-certificates-key-vault-and-dsms/onecert-customer-guide/docs).

+- Register a domain for the client authentication certificate.
+  - The domain name will not be exported and should not end in .net, .com, etc.
+  - Select AME as the Private Issuer (V2).
+  - Set your Service Tree ID to the one associated with your [IcM incident queue](#creating-an-icm-incident-queue).
+- Associate the OneCert issuer with your KeyVault [(example)](https://eng.ms/docs/products/onecert-certificates-key-vault-and-dsms/onecert-customer-guide/docs/requesting-a-onecert-certificate-with-keyvault).
+Tied to that association is a policy governing rotation for certificates imported from that issuer.
+- Enroll the desired cert in KeyVault against that policy.
+KeyVault uses OneCert to (re)generate the cert .
+Repeat this step to create multiple certificates from the same issuer (and thus in the same domain).

+The domain name should be chosen to collect authentication certificates in buckets tied to their purpose.
+For example, a team might have multiple pipelines to build and publish packages.
+That team might choose `*.pmcclient.prod.ourteam` as the domain for certs that authenticate Service Principals which publish packages to the Prod environment of packages.microsoft.com, and `*.pmcclient.internal.ourteam` for publishing to the Tux-Dev environment.

+#### Creating a certficate with OpenSSL

+Start by generating self-signed certificates holding public and private keys.

 ```bash
 $ openssl req -x509 -nodes -days 730 -newkey rsa:2048 -keyout private.pem -out public.crt